Funeral home owner who stashed nearly 200 decaying bodies set to be sentenced for corpse abuse

-Jon Hallford and his wife, Carie, ran a morbid racket for four years out of their Return to Nature Funeral Home in Colorado Springs: assuring people they were handling their loved ones' cremations only to stash the bodies in a bug-infested building and then giving them dry concrete resembling ashes.
+Jon Hallford and his wife, Carie, ran a morbid racket for four years out of their Return to Nature Funeral Home in Colorado Springs: assuring people they were handling loved ones' cremations only to stash the bodies in a bug-infested building and give them dry concrete resembling ashes.

 Jon Hallford is already headed to prison after pleading guilty to federal fraud charges.
 Friday's sentencing hearing will focus on state charges related to mistreatment of the bodies.
 Family members will have the chance to describe the anguish of learning a loved one slowly decayed among piles of others.